ssherwood/spring-boot-jpa/README.md

     }
 ```

-# Step X: Refactor Patient to use UUIDs as Primary Keys
+# Refactor Patient to use UUIDs as Primary Keys

 After reading several articles and counter articles I decided to switch the Patient table to use a UUID instead of a
 sequential Long.